Universality for non-linear convex variational problems: Introduction

 and $\lim_{m\rightarrow \infty} u_m = u^*,$ and also it satisfies

-which is the same rate of convergence obtained by Akilov and Kantorovich in \cite{Kantorovich} for the Method of Steepest Descend. \end{enumerate} The organization of the paper is the following.
-In the next section we introduce some preliminary definitions and results used along the text related with (S1).
-In Section~\ref{sec2}, we introduce and characterize radial (universal) dictionaries, we construct some examples by using well-known results from the literature and finally to complete (S2) we prove (a) and (b).
-Section~\ref{sec3} is devoted to explain the progressive learning by (universal) dictionary optimization and to prove its convergence and that its rate of convergence is the same that the Method of Steepest Descend implemented in a reflexive Banach space, that ends (S3).
-Finally, some conclusions and final remarks will be given in Section~\ref{sec4}.
+which is the same rate of convergence obtained by Akilov and Kantorovich in \cite{Kantorovich} for the Method of Steepest Descend. \end{enumerate} The organization of the paper is the following: in the next section we introduce some preliminary definitions and results used along the text related with (S1).
+In Section~\ref{sec2}, related to the objective (S2), we introduce and characterize radial (universal) dictionaries where, moreover, we construct some examples by using well-known results from the literature.
+Section~\ref{sec3} is devoted to explain the greedy algorithm by (universal) dictionary optimization and to prove its convergence and that its rate of convergence is the same that the Method of Steepest Descend implemented in a reflexive Banach space, that ends (S3).
+Some conclusions and final remarks will be given in Section~\ref{sec4} and, finally, we prove some techincal results in the Appendix A.